EloiStree/HelloQuai10/README.md

 Inspired by the idea of casually piloting a small boat just for fun, I suggested to the students that they make this place their own.
 The location and context are ideal for learning the basics of Unity3D using the Quest 3.

 I invite you to join us virtually in Charleroi 🧙‍♂️.
 If you ever visit, take out your phone or your Quest, and come enjoy the moment.
+And drink a beer 🍻 😋.

 May the code be with you,
 Éloi